-Juan F. Alvarez Moreno, Bundespolizei bestreitet Rassismusvorwürfe nach Kontrollen von Geflüchteten, rbb24, 03 March 2022, available in German at: http://bit.ly/3QSLSYC.
+Rbb.de, Oberbürgermeister René Wilke lehnt stationäre Grenzkontrollen weiter ab, 16 August 2023, available in German at: https://bit.ly/49glb8j.

-It has been criticised that the police checks amount to racial profiling since mostly black people are being checked.35 The federal police justify the checks, stating that they are necessary to prevent that people who do not fall under the scope of temporary protection do not take advantage of the facilitated entry requirements.36 However, the European Commission against Racism and Intolerance maintains its critique from earlier years, that Germany does not put enough effort in the elimination of racial profiling of the police.37
+the police checks amount to racial profiling since mostly black people are being checked.
+56 Although not specifically designed to border regions, for the first time data confirms these allegations.
+A study from 2023 confirms that people with external characteristics suggesting a non-German descent are being checked by the police more often than those not possession these characteristics.
+57 The federal police justify the checks, stating that they are necessary to prevent that people who do not fall under the scope of temporary protection do not take advantage of the facilitated entry requirements.
+58 However, the European Commission against Racism and Intolerance maintains its critique from earlier years, that Germany does not put enough effort in the elimination of racial profiling of the police.
+59 Since the introduction of stationary border controls in September 2024, there was a significant increase in the number of complaints of people experiencing racial profiling at border controls.
+60